 Champagne in any form is an elegant drink, whether served in a tall, crystal flute or an inexpensive coupe.
 But do you have to spend a fortune to acquire it?
 Absolutely not!
 Unless you have a sophisticated palate that can tell the difference between cheap champagne and sparkling wine from their more expensive counterparts when you have something to celebrate, save your money.

 Champagne doesn't have to be expensive to be delicious.
 Nor does it have to originate in France.
-Those in the know say that the major differences between inexpensive libations and bottles that cost many dollars are: a) cheap champagne and sparkling wine are generally sweeter than the expensive variety, and b) bubbles in cheap champagne tend to be bigger and more bubbly.
+Those in the know say that the major differences between inexpensive libations and bottles that cost many dollars are that cheap champagne and sparkling wine are generally sweeter than the expensive variety, and bubbles in cheap champagne tend to be bigger and more bubbly.

-This sweet and super-cheap sparkling wine is made from Muscat grapes grown around Asti, a town in Italy.
-Ballatore Gran Spumante won a Double Gold Medal at the California State Fair Wine Competition to prove it and has subsequently picked up multiple other awards.
+This sweet and super-cheap sparkling wine is made from Muscat grapes grown around Asti, which is a town in Italy.
+Ballatore Gran Spumante won a Double Gold Medal at the California State Fair Wine Competition and has subsequently picked up multiple other awards.

-He makes great movies, why not great wine?
-The Godfather director, Coppola has released this fruity blend of pinot blanc, muscat, and riesling grapes and added champagne-like sparkle.
+Francis Ford Coppola makes great movies, so why not great wine?
+The "Godfather" director has released this fruity blend of pinot blanc, Muscat, and Riesling grapes and added champagne-like sparkle.
 The romantic in us appreciates that it comes wrapped in peony-pink cellophane.
-For the complete experience, sip a Coppola wine at one of his resorts, such as ten-casita La Lancha in the Guatemalan rainforest.
+For the complete experience, sip a Coppola wine at one of his resorts, such as the 10-casita La Lancha in the Guatemalan rainforest.

-Less sweet than the Ballatore Gran Spumante, Freixenet Carta Nevada Brut is a varietal cheap champagne that comes from Spain and combines macebeo, xarel-lo, and parellada grapes.
+Less sweet than the Ballatore Gran Spumante, Freixenet Carta Nevada Brut is a varietal cheap champagne that comes from Spain and combines Macabeo, Xarel-lo, and Parellada grapes.
 It is produced by the méthode champenoise method, which requires double fermentation.